FENRlR/MB-iSTFT-VITS2/README.md

 A... [vits2_pytorch](https://github.com/p0p4k/vits2_pytorch) and [MB-iSTFT-VITS](https://github.com/MasayaKawamura/MB-iSTFT-VITS) hybrid...
 Gods, an abomination!
 Who created this atrocity?

-This is an Experimental build.
+This is an experimental build.
 Does not guarantee performance, therefore.

+According to [shigabeev](https://github.com/shigabeev)'s [experiment](https://github.com/FENRlR/MB-iSTFT-VITS2/issues/2) it can now dare claim the word SOTA (at least for Russian).

 ## pre-requisites
 1. Python >= 3.8